 Manage your home loan, savings and everyday accounts online with myRAMS

-You must read these terms and conditions before using myRAMS because you will be bound by them when you use myRAMS.
+You must read these terms and conditions carefully before using myRAMS because you will be bound by them when you use myRAMS.

-These terms and conditions apply to your use of myRAMS.
-They apply as well as the terms of the loan agreement and the deposit terms and conditions and general information for any account you access using myRAMS.
-If there is an inconsistency between them, these terms and conditions prevail in respect of EFT transactions.
+These terms and conditions apply in addition to the terms of the loan agreement you have with us and the deposit terms and conditions and general information for any Account you access using myRAMS.
+If there is an inconsistency between them, these terms and conditions prevail in respect of EFT transactions and Biller Payments.

 You can use myRAMS if:

 Please note that if you hold the account pursuant to a power of attorney or under another valid authority (e.g. order of a Court or Tribunal), you will need to contact the Customer Service Team on 13 RAMS, that's 13 7267, during contact centre hours to conduct any account servicing.

 An Account is an account you have in your own name or a joint account you have but only if both account holders have authorised us to act on the instructions of any one of the account holders, or accounts of a trust or company to which you have been granted access as a Nominated Representative, where the account is managed by RAMS and accessible using myRAMS.

 The following types of accounts are Accessible Accounts:

 If you successfully register for myRAMS, all the accounts under your customer ID number or under the customer ID of a trust or company to which you have been granted access as a Nominated Representative, which are Accessible Accounts can be accessed using myRAMS.